TheThingsNetwork/arduino-device-lib/API.md

 # API Reference
 Include and instantiate the TheThingsNetwork class.
 The constructor initialize the library with the Streams it should communicate with.
-It also sets the value of the spreading factor, the front-side Bus and the frequency plan.
+It also sets the value of the spreading factor, the frequency sub-band and the frequency plan.

 ## Class: TheThingsNetwork